timeblade0/blast_corps_2d/README.md

 How to Play:
 -------------------------
-A nuclear missle truck is out of control.
+A nuclear missile truck is out of control.
 If it crashes into anything, the world is gone.
-Use construction equipment to clear all buildings and vehicles out of the missle's path.
-The missle truck is stable enough to knock down trees.
+Use construction equipment to clear all buildings and vehicles out of the missile's path.
+The missile truck is stable enough to knock down trees.
 Press space to exit a vehicle.
 You can then enter another vehicle.